 Reaching out during troubled times: Learn how to encourage someone to seek therapy

 Watching someone you know struggle with mental health issues is tough and often times can make you feel helpless.
-You know therapy could be helpful, but don’t how to approach the topic without possibly angering or offending the person.
+You know therapy could be helpful, but don’t know how to approach the topic without possibly angering or offending the person.

 Here are some suggestions on how you can encourage your loved one or friend to see a therapist.